CUAD: An Expert-Annotated NLP Dataset for Legal Contract Review: Conclusion

 \subsection{Acknowledgements}

 A full list of contributors to the CUAD dataset is available at \href{https://www.atticusprojectai.org/cuad}{https://www.atticusprojectai.org/cuad}.
-DH is supported by the NSF GRFP Fellowship and an Open Philanthropy Project AI Fellowship.
+DH is supported by the NSF GRFP Fellowship.
+DH and CB are supported by Open Philanthropy Project AI Fellowships.